LGVs-Team/legend-optimized/README.md

-## _You can increase the resolution of Minecraft when using this modpack by going to Menu > Mods > Click on the 3 dashes to enter the settings of ResolutionControl 3 > Press "+" to increase the resolution_
+# WELCOME TO LEGEND'S OPTIMIZED PROJECT!

-## _We are now available on [Modrinth](https://modrinth.com/modpack/legend-optimized).
-We will get more update in the future_
+**_Through a top selection of performance mod performance experts, we have compiled them to provide the most optimal performance and the best experience when playing Minecraft._**

-Through a top selection of performance mod performance experts, we have compiled them to provide the most optimal performance and the best experience when playing Minecraft.
+## _We are now available on [Modrinth](https://modrinth.com/modpack/legend-optimized)_.

 ## ENHANCE YOUR EXPERIENCE WITH AMBIENT SOUNDS WITH ULTIMATE PERFORMANCE